jhaslowh/UFO_Attack/README.md

 - "fullscreen [on | off]" : toggle fullscreen

 Commands for Level Editor (Must be in screen with one)
+- "saveFile [file]" : save level to specified file (without extension, it will be added)
 - "editor open" : open level editor
 - "editor close" : close level editor
 - "scenery add tree" : add new tree to level